precice/config-graph/docs/Edges.md

 ## Multi-coupling-scheme - participant

-This edge connects a multi-coupling-scheme with its participants, both "regular" ones and the control participant.
+This edge connects a multi-coupling-scheme with its _regular_ participants.

 - `type`: MULTI_COUPLING_SCHEME__PARTICIPANT
 - `from`: MultiCouplingScheme